Unemployed? Learn How To Start Your Own Business

 by Darcy Rezak don’t read about SBA loans.

 It’s important to shift gears when your business is stalling.
 Currently, the economy is shifting and changing rapidly.
 If you find that you business is stalling, not making a profit, costing you a lot of time, and not bringing in much money you must change your approach.
 There is nothing wrong with trying a new approach until it starts bringing in money.
 Far to often, we find ourselves wanting to provide goods and services to a public that is not interested in those goods or services.
 Think about cassette tapes, it would be hard to start a business around cassette tapes right now.
 What can you do with cassette tapes now?
 Make a robot… Teach people how to transfer cassettes to PC… make a retro iPod holder?
 As a small start-up business, you can quickly shift gears and do something new that big corporations have a hard time with this.

 As you’re in start-up mode, you will have questions.
 I found that I did not know who to ask these questions.
 I had no co-workers, no boss.
 Who do you ask?
 I started writing them down in an Evernote folder and when I had a chance I would ask people who knew the answers or sit down and research them.
 Sometimes when I am in a networking meeting, I will scan my list of “burning questions” on my phone and ask key individuals those questions after the meeting.
 I will say something like this, “I have been curious about… perhaps you could shed light on this for me.”
 Most people will be impressed that asked them such a meaningful question.

 14. Bread and Butter Money

-Starting your own business after losing your job can be difficult but it can also be very rewarding.
+To start your own business after losing your job can be a challenge but it can also be very rewarding.